How to get around the high tuition costs and find the right school away from home.

 Veterans and military families often pay in-state tuition

 According to the GI Bill, schools are required to charge in-state tuition prices to qualified veterans regardless of their state of residency.
 Some schools also extend this benefit to military families.
+You can learn more about the GI Bill with our guide to financial aid for veterans.

 However, different schools have different policies for how this program works.
 Your school’s financial aid office should be able to tell you if you’re eligible for a tuition waiver for your service.